Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 If you have a suggestion, a comment or some advice, relating either to the app or this post, I'd love to hear what you have to share either in the comments below or via [email](mailto:hi@noahrahm.com).

-**I may, or may not do a part 5 of this series.
-Let me know in the comments below if you'd like me to continue this series.**
+**Stay tuned for part 5 of this series.
+Let me know in the comments below if you have any comments.**

 ----